Treatment can help most people with epilepsy have fewer seizures, or stop having seizures completely.

 It's thought this can help control seizures by changing the electrical signals in the brain.

-VNS doesn't usually stop seizures completely, but it can help make them less severe and less frequent.
+VNS does not usually stop seizures completely, but it can help make them less severe and less frequent.
 You'll probably still need to take AEDs.

 Side effects of VNS include a hoarse voice, a sore throat and a cough when the device is activated.
-This normally occurs every five minutes and lasts for 30 seconds.
+This normally happens every 5 minutes and lasts for 30 seconds.

 The battery for the VNS device typically lasts up to 10 years, after which time another procedure will be needed to replace it.